-Years ago, when I was traveling in China, I went to see Confucius’s house, temple, and cemetery.
-Today his house, temple, and cemetery continue to be popular tourist destinations.
+Years ago, when traveling in China, I visited Confucius’s house, temple, and cemetery.
+Today his house, temple, and cemetery are popular tourist destinations.

 Confucius was a renowned Chinese philosopher, politician, and educator.
-He lived over 2,500 years ago, yet his social and moral beliefs continue to influence many parts of Asia today.
+He lived over 2,500 years ago, yet his social and moral beliefs still influence many parts of Asia today.
 During his lifetime, he had a group of disciples and wrote what is known as the Analects.
-No other person in China’s history has affected the world as much as Confucius.
+No other person in China has affected the world as much as Confucius.

 My grandfather, Arthur W Hummel, was a well-known Chinese scholar who worked for many years for the Library of Congress.
 He translated many of the Confucius Analects into the English language.
 If you are interested in his private Chinese proverb collection, you can read Over 175 Inspirational Chinese Proverbs On Life And Living by clicking here.

 Confucius is best described as a renowned philosopher, politician, and educator who lived in ancient China.
 His beliefs touched upon philosophy, politics, and ethics; today, his teachings are known as Confucianism.